Re-living the Joy of Jumping Off Frederiksted Pier

 The deep breath.
 The butterflies in your belly.
 The push off (up and out).
 The screaming.
 The rushing wind beneath your feet.
 The violent splash and drifting downward as deep as you dare to go.
 (It’s pretty deep there, as you can see in this video).

-The whole package is an amazing childhood thrill indelibly etched upon my memory… one that I’ll never forget.
+The whole package is an amazing childhood thrill indelibly etched upon my memory.
+One that I’ll never forget.

 As I was saying, I don’t think my kids will ever forget it either.
 Our return flight home was delayed a few hours.
-This gave us extra time to add some pier jumping to the tail end of our trip.
+This gave us extra time to add some Frederiksted Pier jumping to the tail end of our trip.
 If the twins had their way, we would probably still be there now.
 The wife and I watching them endlessly jumping, reliving the same thrills I once knew…